 We created a “Magnolia Series” comprising of three homemade cards on A6 brown kraft cardstock.
-Because these cards are about 4 inches by 6 inches, they are petite.
+Because these cards are about 4 by 6 inches, they are petite.
 These cards are the perfect size note cards to say “thank you” or “I’m thinking of you”.

 We recommend using textured paper for the magnolia paper petals.
 Texture adds more interest and dimension to a homemade card.
 Here we used off-white resume paper.
 Resume paper is thinner than cardstock and gives flowers a delicate and dainty presence on the card.

 To start, use your scissors and cut petals out from your textured paper.
 You can do this by cutting out shapes that look like leaves.
 Keep in mind, these petals do not have to be a perfect shape.
 Nature does not always produce perfect petals.
 And often, imperfection is what gives life beauty.
 However, try to cut the petals similar in size.

 For the first card we made, we used scrapbook paper and ribbon.
 We absolutely fell in love with this pattern of navy blue birds.
 We also used a strip of navy embossed paper to the bottom of the card.
 Next, we added some gold ribbon for added elegance.
 Finally, we added a giant magnolia flower as a focal point.
 We did this by cutting out large petals from the textured resume paper and gluing them down in a radial pattern.
 Finally, we added a round, glittery yellow circle to the middle of the flower.